Bernie Sanders’ Use Of Joe Rogan Endorsement Draws Support, Criticism

 Comedian and podcaster Joe Rogan recently said he would “probably” be voting for Democratic presidential candidate Bernie Sanders.
-In response, the Sanders campaign posted a video highlighting the endorsement, which has sparked a debate on social media amid everyone from his supporters to his detractors.
+In response, the Sanders campaign posted a video highlighting the endorsement, which has sparked a debate on social media over whether the 78-year-old politician should have spotlighted Rogan’s comments.

 Many critics accused Rogan of being transphobic and pointed to his past comments on his platform.